 Magento Optimize Database Log

-Magento maintains few tables for logging purposes.
-These tables create logs, for example, logs for which products have been compared.
-Magento has a mechanism for cleaning these logs regularly.
-However, this feature is disabled by default and most customers don’t turn it on.
+Magento maintains tables that create logs, such as logs for what products have been compared.
+While Magento does have a mechanism for cleaning these logs regularly, this feature is disabled by default and most store owners don’t turn it on.

-- Log Cleaning in the Magento Admin,
+- Log Cleaning in the Magento Admin

-- Through log.php in the ../shell directory, and
+- Through log.php in the ../shell directory

-- Manually via phpMyAdmin or MySQL Manager.
+- Manually via phpMyAdmin or MySQL Manager

-Cleaning Logs via Magento Admin Panel
+Cleaning Magento Database Logs via Admin Panel

-First Log in to your Magento Admin Panel.
+First log in to your Magento Admin Panel.